Institut für Evolutionsbiologie und Ökologie

 Institut für Biomaterialien und biomolekulare Systeme

 Peter Michalik has been the curator of the Zoological Museum at the Ernst Moritz Arndt University of Greifswald since 2007.
 His research activities focus on the evolution and systematics of arthropods with a focus on arachnids.
-In addition to his scientific activities, he is involved in the and in other specialist societies such as the International Society of Arachnology.
+In addition to his scientific activities, he is involved in the AG Curators of the GfBS and in other specialist societies such as the International Society of Arachnology.
 He is subject editor in the journals Journal of Arachnology and Zoologischer Anzeiger – A Journal of Comparative Zoology.

 Zoologisches Institut und Museum